SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 <iframe src="https://giphy.com/embed/IbEd9mDBJlHgI" width="480" height="284" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ted-cruz-not-gonna-happen-IbEd9mDBJlHgI">via GIPHY</a></p>
 Now comes the hard part...looking inward.
 This is the portion that people often skip.
 It's easy to push it off, say you'll get to it later.

 But you won't.
 You know it, I know it.
 So just do it now.
 Right now.
 Take 5 minutes, and answer each of these questions for yourself.
 Bring up that person in your head you are always have imaginary disagreements with, and see if you can or can't do the following.
-Then meditate on what that says about where your at on your own internal journey.
+Then meditate on what that says about where you’re at on your own internal journey.

 - **Can you steel-man the other side?** Before you construct your arguments, spend time building the strongest possible version of the opposing view.
 In understanding its foundations, you may find common ground or, at the very least, gain deeper insight into the divide.